eriksjolund/podman-quadlet-docs/README.md

 ## Converting quadlet files into systemd system service unit files

-The program `podman-system-generator` converts quadlet files in to systemd system services.
+The program `podman-system-generator` converts quadlet files into systemd system services.

-To create _systemd system services_, do following steps
+To create _systemd system services_, do the following steps

 1. Save your quadlet files in the directory `/etc/containers/systemd`
 2. Reload the systemd system manager